-The project will be carried out by COREP – Social and Community Theatre Centre of the University of Turin (IT), Western Norway University of applied Science – HVL (NO), Technical University of Crete (GR), ASTA theatre company (PT) and DORS – Regional centre of documentation for health promotion (IT).
+The project is carried out by COREP – Social and Community Theatre Centre of the University of Turin (IT), Western Norway University of applied Science – HVL (NO), Technical University of Crete (GR), ASTA theatre company (PT) and DORS – Regional centre of documentation for health promotion Piedmont (IT).

 A New Methodology

-The project will develop the TIM Methodology by deepening and combining two existing approaches: “Mathemart – Playing with mathematics in the theatre workshop” and “Process Drama – change of roles, perspectives, and role aspects in teaching mathematics”.
+The project developed the TIM Methodology by deepening and combining two existing approaches: “Mathemart – Playing with mathematics in the theatre workshop” and “Process Drama – change of roles, perspectives, and role aspects in teaching mathematics”.

-Mathemart is a new approach that consists in teaching mathematics through Social and Community Theatre (SCT) methodology of the University of Turin.
-Mathemart uses SCT to get students involved in the game of mathematics by means of theatrical games and activities: an overall approach that includes mind and body, inborn creativity and engagement.
+Mathemart is a new approach that consists in teaching Mathematics through the Social and Community Theatre (SCT) methodology of the University of Turin.
+Mathemart uses SCT to get students involved in Mathematics by means of theatrical games and activities: an overall approach that includes mind and body, inborn creativity and engagement.
 This theatrical setting conveys a creative, playful and trusting atmosphere, enabling students to freely explore without judging what they are doing, learning from mistakes in a sequence of trial and error.

 Process Drama, developed by the HVL University of Bergen, aims at changing the teacher dominated pattern of communication by introducing and exploring roles and role aspects (the sceptic, the curious, the authority, the mediator) to create more student active learning processes, emphasizing the ability to change roles and perspectives in a learning process with arguments more than just answers.

-The TIM Methodology will be built taking into account the 4 partner countries education systems in order to have a flexible and adaptable tool to each national and regional context.
-In the manual it will be described in his potential of adaptation to any context or level of literacy of the students within the range 8-14 years old.
+The TIM Methodology takes into account the 4 partner countries education systems in order to create a flexible and adaptable tool for each national and regional context.
+The TIM Methodology Manual describes the possibility of adjustment of TIM to any context or level of literacy of students within the range of 8 to 14 years old.

 The E-Learning Platform

-The e-learning platform will be the virtual place where all these professionals can meet, exchange opinions, and materials using the repositories.
-It will be the place where it is possible to share knowledge about TIM.
-This will improve their way of teaching mathematics and will foster the creation of a community of professionals using TIM, exchanging knowledge and spreading the methodology and the tools among their networks.
-This virtuous cycle of professional knowledge sharing will bring tangible enhancements in the classrooms and, as the quality of the teaching improves, the students will indirectly benefit from the project.
+The e-learning platform is the virtual place where all the professionals and anyone who is interested in TIM can meet, exchange opinions and access materials using the repositories.
+It is the place where it is possible to share knowledge about TIM and about teaching Math throughout drama.
+The platform allows the creation of a community of professionals using TIM, exchanging knowledge, and spreading the methodology and the tools among their networks.
+The goal of the platform is to bring tangible enhancements in the classrooms by a virtuous cycle of professional knowledge sharing.